ericrenone/Jordan-Liouville-FloatingPoint-Production/README.md

-# Jordan-Liouville-FloatingPoint-Production AI System
+# Jordan-Liouville Production AI System

 > *Intelligence is topology-preserving compression.
 A system learns by minimizing Lebesgue volume while maintaining the Hausdorff dimension required for feature representation.
-Every decision is a consequence of this principle.*
+Every architectural decision is a consequence of this principle.*

 ---